JESS GREEN BIOGRAPHY

 Jess was born in Canberra, Australia.
 In 2001 she completed a Bmus (Jazz Studies) majoring in guitar at the Canberra School of Music, ANU.
 She graduated with first class honours, and received the Directors Prize.
 After travel through Europe and West Africa, Jess based herself in Sydney for twelve years, working in a wide variety of styles and settings.

 Jess has released three recordings under her own name; The Singing Fish (Jazzgroove Records), The New Dynamites (Vitamin Records) and Tinkly Tinkly ( Yum Yum Tree Records).
 Her music has been critically acclaimed nationally, both in print and on radio.

-She has been nominated for a Freedman award, won the inaugural Jann Rutherford Memorial Award, and was Shortlisted for National Songwriters Association Song Contest ‘Ballad’ category.
+She has been nominated for a Freedman award, won the inaugural Jann Rutherford Memorial Award, and was Shortlisted for The National Songwriters Association Song Contest.

-Jess has worked extensively as a guitarist and guitarist/singer with many well-known Australian musicians and groups, including touring for The catholics, Jim Conway’s Big Wheel, Petulant Frenzy, The 10 guitar project and Alyx Dennison, as a performing session musician she has worked alongside Katie Noonan, Deborah Conway, Clare Bowditch, Tim Rogers, Urthboy and many more.
+Jess has worked extensively as a guitarist and guitarist/singer with many well-known Australian musicians and groups, including; The catholics, Jim Conway’s Big Wheel, Petulant Frenzy, Jessica O’Donoghue, and as a performing session musician she has worked alongside Katie Noonan, Georgia Mooney, Deborah Conway, Clare Bowditch, Tim Rogers, Urthboy, Renee Geyer and many more.
 From 2012-2015 Jess worked as guitarist, and vocalist for Shaun Parker Dance Company, touring major arts festivals in Australia as well as Europe and Malaysia in 2015.